joewilliams/jellyfish/readme.md

 ## To Do

-* Learn how to package, install and demonize Erlang and Python programs using native techniques
+* Learn how to package, install and daemonize Erlang and Python programs using native techniques

 ## Caveat emptor